This FAQ addresses some of the most common queries we receive from artists considering attending our event.

 Section 3 – About Finances

 Q 3-1: Can you help us cover international flights?
 A: Since we are not (yet) a rich festival, we simply do not have the funds to cover travel fees.
 On the other hand, we can guarantee to accomodate all groups that come to our site with traditional Eastern hospitality.
 (Please also see Q 1-1).
 Q 3-2: We can only pay for costs to Tokyo.
 Can you help us from there?
 A: We are very sorry, but we cannot.
 Our funds are limited, and we have to treat all groups equally.
 Airplane tickets bought outside Japan typically have very cheap options for connecting flights within the country.
 Also, special prices are available outside Japan (See Q 2-4).
 Please ask your travel agent.
 If you cannot find cheap tickets, you can try finding a route through Sapporo (see Q 2-6).
 Q 3-3: Can WMDF arrange for us to cover costs by performing at other events in Japan?
 A: WMDF features an "Outreach" program where our artists perform around the local Hakodate area, and sometimes this includes events organised by other bodies.
 However, these are not performances that offer fees.
 We are sorry, but it is difficult for Worlds Meet Japan to find other performance sites to cover fees for groups when they are in Japan.
 One of the reasons is that there are relatively few events in Japan that work with overseas groups.
 WMDF is unusual in this regard.
 The level of foreign languages spoken in Japan is surprisingly low, and most events would have significant difficulty communicating logistics on a daily basis.
 Our generic advice to groups who want to arrange other performances is to contact the Embassy of their country in Tokyo.
 They will have access to both events information and to bilingual speakers who will be able to ensure smooth running of logistics, should an event be possible.
 A number of previous WMDF groups have accompanied their visit to us with Embassy-organised events in Tokyo or elsewhere in Japan.
-Q 3-4: Will WMDF pay performance fees for professional groups?
+Q 3-4: Can our group make extra performances for the purposes of cultural exchange (for example free-entry in a Japanese temple)?
+A: For performances before or after the group arrives in Hakodate, yes, we hope that groups will feel free to organise their own schedules.
+Please see the advice in 3-3 about Embassies.
+Once the group is in Hakodate, our staff are generally fully occupied with the festival logistics including the main event, outreach, and social events, so we ask that groups follow the WMDF schedule.
+Even non-ticketed events in Hakodate will require resources to publicise, co-ordinate, prepare for performance, and other logistics, and we are sorry that in this most busy period our expertise is all committed.
+Q 3-5: Will WMDF pay performance fees for professional groups?
 A: In the past, we have given some participants financial remuneration, but it is at such a level that is basically clear that the groups are doing us a favour by performing.
 Ideally, we would treat all groups equally as listed in the conditions, with no fees.
 Groups view our logistical and accommodation support as "in-kind" payments, worth around USD 600/person over the course of the event.
 Also, WMDF takes no margin from the goods sold by artists at the event: many groups cover fees with the sale of CDs, etc, and our staff work hard to help groups sell them.
-Q 3-5: Can WMDF work with us to gain sponsorship, eg from Japan Foundation?
+Q 3-6: Can WMDF work with us to gain sponsorship, eg from Japan Foundation?
 A: In general, foundations require applications to be made in the home country of the group.
 So, WMDF can support groups applying to bodies in their own country, but we cannot apply on their behalf to organisations in Japan.
 If you have a specific funding body to which you would like WMDF to support your group's application for funds, please send us materials and videos of your group in good time.
 Since our administration time is limited, it is unlikely that we will be able fill in forms of any size.
 Please send us completed examples, and a set of clear step-by-step instructions.
-Q 3-6: Are there any special conditions under which you would pay for us to attend?
+Q 3-7: Are there any special conditions under which you would pay for us to attend?
 A: Our Festival has been attracting attention even from individuals and groups with a worldwide profile.
 We wish that we were in the financial position of being able to take advantage of our popularity as a destination, but at the moment our terms and conditions list all that we can practically do.